open2c/bioframe/README.md

 Bioframe is a library to enable flexible and scalable operations on genomic interval dataframes in python.
 Building bioframe directly on top of [pandas](https://pandas.pydata.org/) enables immediate access to a rich set of dataframe operations.
 Working in python enables rapid visualization (e.g. matplotlib, seaborn) and iteration of genomic analyses.

 The philosophy underlying bioframe is to enable flexible operations: instead of creating a function for every possible use-case, we instead encourage users to compose functions to achieve their goals.
-As a rough rule of thumb, if a function requires three steps and is crucial for genomic interval arithmetic we have included it; conversely if it can be performed in a single line by composing two of the core functions, we have not included it.

 Bioframe implements a variety of genomic interval operations directly on dataframes.
-Bioframe also has functions for loading diverse genomic data formats, and performing operations on special classes of genomic intervals, including chromosome arms and fixed size bins.
+Bioframe also includes functions for loading diverse genomic data formats, and performing operations on special classes of genomic intervals, including chromosome arms and fixed size bins.

 Read the [docs](https://bioframe.readthedocs.io/en/latest/), including the [guide](https://bioframe.readthedocs.io/en/latest/guide-intervalops.html).